The Hebrew Word Satan

 We might be tempted to think that God was checking up on them to see if they had done something wrong.
 Exactly the opposite is true according to II Chronicles

 For the eyes of the Lord run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him

 God is seeking an opportunity to bless!

-The second letter of our Hebrew word study is a tet and is a picture of something coiled like a serpent and carries the idea of the contrast of distinguishing between good and evil.
-The snakes forked tongue gives us image of this in being an instrument of discernment.
+The second letter of our Hebrew word study is a "tet" and is a picture of something coiled like a serpent and carries the idea of the contrast of distinguishing between good and evil.
+The snakes forked tongue gives us an image of this in being an instrument of discernment.

 We see a mixture of good and evil in the tree.
 Discernment comes with the idea of differentiating and distinguishing.